Four Ways to Intervene with Cyberbullying

 What Can Parents Do?

 As a parent, it can often feel overwhelming trying to understand the vast world of social media.
 Parents should be aware of any sudden changes in mood or behaviors with their child.
 If your child suddenly appears withdrawn or is easily frustrated, consider checking in with your child to see what could be bothering them.
+There are many helpful group therapy programs for parents.
 Additionally, it is important to monitor what social media apps your children use.
 Simply by “following” your child and having access to their content can help you monitor their output.
 Lastly, if you notice your child is a victim of cyberbullying, help your child walk through the above interventions.
 With your support to intervene, you can help empower your child to take appropriate action in response to cyberbullying.

 Cyberbullying can be an overwhelming experience and should not be handled alone.
 Individuals that experience bullying should always tap into their support system as well as trusted friends and family.